Quinoa Turkey Stuffed Peppers

-Turkey Quinoa Stuffed Bell Peppers make an easy dinner that is delicious for the whole family!
-It’s super easy to customize this to anyone’s taste palate and will have a hearty, seemingly fancy meal on the table quickly.
+Making a healthy dinner recipe doesn't have to lack great flavor!
+Quinoa Turkey Stuffed Bell Peppers are an easy weeknight dinner that is hearty and healthy - yet doesn't taste like cardboard.
 These stuffed bell peppers are great for any time of year.
 Made with turkey, quinoa, tomatoes, corn and beans, all stuffed in a bright bell pepper and topped with cheese!

 Ingredients